Slate Star Codex

-Content
+Author

 The site was a primary venue of the rationalist community and also attracted wider audiences.
 The New Statesman characterizes it as "a nexus for the rationalist community and others who seek to apply reason to debates about situations, ideas, and moral quandaries."
 The New Yorker describes Alexander's fiction as "delightfully weird" and his arguments "often counterintuitive and brilliant".
 Economist Tyler Cowen calls Scott Alexander "a thinker who is influential among other writers".

 The New Yorker states that the volume of content Alexander has written on Slate Star Codex makes the blog difficult to summarize, with an e-book of all posts running over nine thousand pages in PDF form.
 Many posts are book reviews (typically of books in the fields of social sciences or medicine) or reviews of a topic in the scientific literature.
 For example, the March 2020 blog post "Face Masks: Much More Than You Wanted To Know" analyzes available medical literature and comes to a conclusion that contrary to early guidance by the CDC, masks are likely an effective protection measure against COVID-19 for the general public under certain conditions.
 Some posts are prefaced with a note on their "epistemic status", an assessment of Alexander's confidence in the material to follow.